This-Way-Up-org/this-way-up.org/content/Little Free Food Pantries.md

 <h2 id="best-practices">Best Practices</h2>

-Politness and being prepared are the best ways to make sure staff do not feel the need to to kick you out before you even get to the pantry.
-Saying please and thank you, as well as clealry stating why your're there helps people feel safe and willing to help you.
+Politeness and being prepared are the best ways to make sure staff do not feel the need to to kick you out before you even get to the pantry.
+Saying please and thank you, as well as clearly stating why you're there helps people feel safe and willing to help you.

 You can't assume free pantries will have any desirable food, be free of expired/old food, or have bags/boxes for you to carry the food with.